Serpentine Cinema: CINACT - Laure Prouvost and Cara Tolmie

 An evening group and the faceless forefathers

 As well as video, Tolmie’s practice also spans installation, performance, music, text and spoken word, constructing fictional narratives that deliberately create an interpretive slippage.
 In An evening group and the faceless forefathers, the camera pans slowly around a model house, while a questioning voice-over explores the protagonists subjective values of community and belonging, projecting an ambiguous sense of identity onto the empty imagined architecture.

 I can tell you now that there will be

 Shot by Steven Cairns, Room Studies is new video that again utilises architectural models to create evocative environments upon which she overlays spoken word and music.
 A series of interior ‘sets’ are projected as images on stage while Tolmie performs corresponding texts and sound tracks for each, creating multiple imagined interpretations and observations.

 Cara Tolmie was born 1984, Glasgow, and is currently based in London.
-She graduated in 2005 from Duncan of Jordanstone, Dundee, spent two years on the committee of artist-run gallery Transmission between 2006 and 2008 and is currently one of eight artist's participating in the LUX Associate Artist's Programme 2009/10.
-Recent exhibitions and events include A Midsummer's day dream, Tramway, Glasgow, 2010, Urlibido, Glasgow, 2010, The Voice is a language, Tramway, Glasgow 2010, 21st Century, Chisenhale, London, 2010, October Show, Transmission Gallery, Glasgow, 2009, Grey Matter, Talbot Rice Gallery, Edinburgh, 2009, Event Horizon at GSKcontemporary, Royal Academy, London 2008.
+She graduated in 2005 from Duncan of Jordanstone, Dundee, spent two years on the committee of artist-run gallery Transmission between 2006 and 2008 and is currently one of eight artist’s participating in the LUX Associate Artist’s Programme 2009-10.
+Recent exhibitions and events include A Midsummer’s day dream, Tramway, Glasgow, 2010; Urlibido, Glasgow, 2010, The Voice is a language, Tramway, Glasgow 2010; 21st Century, Chisenhale, London, 2010; October Show, Transmission Gallery, Glasgow, 2009; Grey Matter, Talbot Rice Gallery, Edinburgh, 2009 and Event Horizon at GSKcontemporary, Royal Academy, London 2008.